EVEInsight/Insight/docs/wiki/Source-Installation.md

 ```
 git clone https://github.com/Nathan-LS/Insight.git
 ```
 Let's create a python virtual environment in the Insight project directory and activate it.
-A virtual environment allows the user to install python packages to a virtual environment on a per-project basis without installing them to the global python environment.
+A virtual environment allows the user to install python packages to a virtual environment on a per-project basis without installing them to the global Python environment.
 ```
 cd Insight
 python3 -m venv venv